KorbinianKuhn/ramses-auth/README.md

 - `alg {string}` - Parameter name for describing the algorithm<br>Default: `RS256`
 - `jti {boolean}` - Add a unique JWT ID (uuidv4).
-- `lifetime {number}` - Lifetime of the token.
+- `ttl {number}` - time to live / lifetime of the token.
 The value will be added to the current time and stored as expiration time under the `exp` claim.
 - `jpi {string}`
     - `type {string}` - Values (root, parent, chain).
     - `parent {Object}` - The parent token as JWS.